code-not-found/code-not-found.github.io/_pages/spring-jms.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-Spring provides a JMS integration framework that simplifies the use of the JMS API much like Spring’s integration does for the JDBC API.
+Spring provides a JMS integration framework that simplifies the use of the JMS API much like Spring's integration does for the JDBC API.

 ## Quick Start